konfuzio-ai/konfuzio-sdk/docs/sdk/tutorials/file_splitting/index.md

    :end-before: end file splitting
    :dedent: 4

+### Train a Multimodal File Splitting AI

+The above tutorial for the `ContextAwareFileSplittingModel` can also be used with the `MultimodalFileSplittingModel`.
+The only difference is that the `MultimodalFileSplittingModel` does not need to be initialized with a Tokenizer.

 ### Develop and save a custom File Splitting AI

-In this tutorial, you will learn how to train a custom File Splitting AI on the data from a Project of your choice and save a trained model for further usage.
+If the solutions presented above do not meet your requirements, we also allow the training of custom File Splitting AIs on the data from a Project of your choice.
+You can then save your trained model and use it with Konfuzio.

 #### Intro